cedricbonhomme/Stegano/docs/software.rst

     eratosthenes
         Generate the prime numbers with the sieve of Eratosthenes.

-    eratosthenes_composite
+    composite
-        Generate the composite numbers with the sieve of Eratosthenes.
+        Generate the composite numbers using the sieve of Eratosthenes.

     fermat
         Generate the n-th Fermat Number.